 Costs (compared to "no change") Benefits (compared to "no change") Policyholders No material impact.
 Enhanced policyholder protection through increased risk sensitivity of the framework.
-Insurers Potentially increased costs resulting in less flexible approaches under the proposed More clarity and legal certainty as well as convergence of practice leading to a greater option. level-playing field.
-Supervisors Potential slight increase in supervisory tasks through supervision of changed methodology which allows less flexibility and requires individual assessments.
+Insurers Potentially increased costs resulting in less flexible approaches under the proposed More clarity and legal certainty as well as convergence of practice leading to a greater Supervisors option.
+Potential slight increase in supervisory tasks through supervision of changed methodology which allows less flexibility and requires individual assessments. level-playing field.
 Increase in the efficiency and effectiveness of supervision through increased consistency and convergence in supervisory practice.

-Impact of EIOPA's proposals (compared to "no change' Long-term and green financing No impact identified.
+Impact of EIOPA's proposals (compared to "no change") Long-term and green financing No impact identified.
 0 Risk sensitivity and volatility No impact identified.
-0 SS Proportionality No impact identified.
-0 ene EIOPA's proposals would improve consistency and tiv Quality of supervision - effectiveness of supervision and ensure and improved level- ++ Effectiveness protection against failures playing field; all this contributes to enhancing policyholder ++ Ef protection.
+0 SSS Proportionality No impact identified.
+0 Effectivene EIOPA's proposals would improve consistency and tiv Quality of supervision - effectiveness of supervision and ensure and improved level- fec protection against failures playing field; all this contributes to enhancing policyholder ++ Ef protection.
 Financial stability No impact identified.
 0 International competitiveness No impact identified.
-0 HTTICIENCY (COST_ETTECTIVENESS) Very limited side effects (costs) which are outweighed by the ++ improved consistency and effectiveness of group supervision. ++
+0 Very limited side effects (costs) which are outweighed by the Efficiency (cost-effectiveness) improved consistency and effectiveness of group supervision. ++